aragaomateus/AdvanceTopicsInDS/Homework3/HW3_Problem4.md

 ***Answer:***

-Weakly supervisision is using supervision with noisy labels.
+Weak supervision is using learns with unclear noisy labels.
 The Mahajan paper accomplishes this by using hashtags to label the data.
-Semi-supervised is when some of the data is labeled but other data isn't.
-The Yalinz does this by seperating the dataset into D, a dataset with only labeled data, and U a dataset with only unlabeled data.
+Semi-supervised is when some of the data is labeled and some data isn't.
+The Yalinz accomplishes this by separating the dataset into D, a dataset with only labeled data, and U a dataset with only unlabeled data.